Shen-Meng/Shen-Meng.github.io/README.md

 #Shen Meng's blog
-This is my blog by using github pages and Hexo.
+This is my blog by using Github Pages and Hexo.